Clothes moth life cycle: how they ruin fabrics and how to stop them

 Webbing clothes moth larvae

-• Damage usually appears as irregular holes or grazed areas near these silken patches
+• You’ll typically find irregular holes or grazed patches directly underneath these silken mats

 Case-bearing clothes moth larvae